AdobeDocs/commerce-marketplace/src/pages/guides/sellers/extension-information/index.md

 ---
-group: marketplace-sellers
-title: Complete the Extension Information
+title: Complete the extension information overview
-redirect_from: /marketplace/sellers/creating-a-new-extension.html
 ---

+# Complete the extension information overview

 When your extension code is complete, the next step is to add an entry for your extension to Commerce Marketplace.
 This creates an entry on your Extensions page in the Commerce Marketplace Developer portal, but does not submit the extension.